eclab/flow/README.md

 #### Note

 Flow makes heavy use of Java preferences.
-There is a longstanding Java/Windows bug, not fixed as of Java 8, which breaks Java preferences.
-This was supposedly slated to be fixed in Java 9, but we have not verified it.
-If it's not working yet, Flow will still work, but you won't have any persistent preferences (you'll have to set it up every time).
+There is a longstanding Java/Windows bug which breaks Java preferences and will cause Flow to be unable to make any of your preferences persistent.
+In Java 11 the bug should be fixed, but if it's not, please let us know.

 ### Installation and Running on Linux